 Overweight vs Obese Dogs

-Veterinarians classify whether a dog is overweight or obese based on their ideal body weight.
+Veterinarians classify whether a dog is overweight or obese based on its ideal body weight.
 If the dog weighs 10-20% above their ideal body weight, they are considered to be overweight.
 If the dog weighs 20% or more above their ideal body weight, they are considered to be obese.
 Obesity doesn’t just happen overnight.
 It is important for pet owners to maintain regular check-ups to monitor their dog’s weight and make appropriate dietary and lifestyle changes when necessary.
 Ignoring the issue will not correct it.

 Symptoms of Obesity in Dogs